Creative Britain - Some West Midlands highlights

 - developing and disseminating best practice in meeting the needs of the sector

-• The document has an emphasis on investment rather than support and with that there's specific acknowledgement of the good work done by the Advantage Creative Fund.
+- assessing the effectiveness of support for the creative industries by collecting and analysing data - The document has an emphasis on investment rather than support and with that there's specific acknowledgement of the good work done by the Advantage Creative Fund.

 I plan to post I've now posted a digest of the whole document.
 On the whole there's not an awful lot in here that we didn't already know about.
 This gives some initiatives a bit of a government rubber stamp I guess.